Data Tables for Lorentz and CPT Violation: IV. Properties tables

-Table \ref{neutrinotable} concerns the neutrino sector of the SME, including both neutrino masses and Lorentz-violating terms.
-For the latter, we restrict attention to terms of mass dimension four or less that involve three generations of neutrinos and antineutrinos, allowing for possible violations of $SU(3)\times SU(2)\times U(1)$ gauge symmetry and lepton number \cite{2004akmmnu}.
-In the table, the first row involves the usual neutrino mass matrix $\widetilde{m}_{AB}$, where the indices $A, B$ take values $e$, $\mu$, and $\ta$, while the other rows concern coefficients for Lorentz violation.
-The first column lists the coefficients, and the second gives the dimension of the corresponding operators in the Lagrange density.
-The third column indicates generically the type of neutrino oscillations controlled by the coefficients.
+Table \PrNuCoeffs\ concerns the piece of the neutrino sector in the SME that contains operators of renormalizable dimension, including both neutrino masses and Lorentz-violating terms.
+We restrict attention to three generations of active neutrinos and antineutrinos, allowing for possible violations of $SU(3)\times SU(2)\times U(1)$ gauge symmetry and lepton number \cite{2004akmmnu}.
+In the table, the first row involves the usual neutrino mass matrix $(m_l m_l^\dagger)_{ab}$, where the indices $a, b$ take values $e$, $\mu$, and $\ta$.
+The next four rows concern coefficients for Lorentz violation that enter without mass in the relativistic limit of the effective hamiltonian for neutrino propagation and mixing, while the final five rows list coefficients that involve combinations of mass and Lorentz-violating effects \cite{2011akmm}.
+The first column labels the coefficient types, the second column lists the coefficients, and the third gives the dimensions of the corresponding operators.
+The fourth column indicates generically the type of neutrino oscillations controlled by the coefficients.
 The final two columns list the properties of the operators under CPT and Lorentz transformations.